Mildly dissipative diffeomorphisms of the disk with zero entropy: Abstract

 \section{Abstract}

 We discuss the dynamics of smooth diffeomorphisms of the disc with vanishing topological entropy which satisfy the mild dissipation property introduced in~\cite{CP}.
-In particular it contains the H\'enon maps with Jacobian up to $1/4$.
+This class contains the H\'enon maps with Jacobian up to $1/4$.
 We prove that these systems are either (generalized) Morse Smale or infinitely renormalizable.
-In particular we prove for this class of diffeomorphisms a conjecture of Tresser: any diffeomorphism in the interface between the sets of systems with zero and positive entropy admits doubling cascades.
-This generalizes for these surface dynamics a well known consequence of Sharkovskii's theorem for interval maps.
+In particular we prove a conjecture of Tresser is this class: any diffeomorphism in the interface between the sets of systems with zero and positive entropy admits doubling cascades.
+This generalizes a well known consequence of Sharkovskii's theorem for interval maps, to mild dissipative diffeomorphisms of the disk with zero entropy.